-The Diamond Eagles Society is a group of difference-makers who work collaboratively to create positive change at UNT.
-Every year, each member makes a $1,000 contribution.
-These gifts are pooled together to fund an annual high-impact campus project determined by a member majority vote.
+The Diamond Eagles Society is a group of difference-makers who have been collaborating to create positive change at UNT since 2017.
+Every year, each member makes a $1,000 contribution, then the gifts are pooled together to fund a high-impact campus project determined by a member majority vote.

 Digitization project will preserve artifacts, enable research and provide student professional development opportunities.